 Luke explained that Items 14 and 15 are interrelated.
-As previously mentioned a workshop on the benchmarking program specifically for hospitals, with collaboration from the utilities, has occurred.
+As previously mentioned, a workshop on the benchmarking program specifically for hospitals, with collaboration from the utilities, has occurred.
 Item 15 is a sector or sub-sector approach but Item 14 is really drilling down to buildings that need the most help if we can identify those buildings.
 These two items work in tandem and are complementary.

-Lee Gabler, adding on to Bridget’s comment about educational workshops, said Xcel Energy is using data today because it has programs specifically so if they are a managed account, account manager, or solution center it is to Xcel Energy’s benefit to leverage this data to show the benefits.
+Lee Gabler, adding on to Bridget’s comment about educational workshops, said Xcel Energy is using data today because it has programs to specifically target business sectors and businesses of different sizes.
+If a business is a managed account or serviced through the business solution center it is to Xcel Energy’s benefit to leverage this data to show the benefits.
 While the requirement is for larger than 50,000 square foot buildings, Xcel Energy is taking all comers.
-If anyone wants to benchmark their building, even if it is below 50,000 square feet, Excel Energy is well beyond what they expected for the number of participants that want to be benchmarked, and it has the process in place.
+If anyone wants to benchmark their building, even if it is below 50,000 square feet, Xcel Energy is well beyond what they expected for the number of participants that want to be benchmarked, and it has the process in place.

 Bridget had one additional comment on Item 15 and the educational workshops.
 In a recent discussion she had with city staff, they said they wanted to try to engage the hospitality industry since it was so dominant in downtown Minneapolis for buildings this size.
 This could be a huge opportunity.

 Laura wondered if there was some way to capture this activity, especially where the City is involved, because then it becomes a Partnership activity.
 Luke replied that there absolutely is a way to capture it, and that is one of the first steps to endeavor for a particular item.
-The City has energy intensity already for the buildings to target.
-It keeps a list of those that are individually targeted, how those buildings were targeted, what programs may be there, what they participated in, or any other assistance the City might be able to provide.
-The City can look at their use intensity in years following to see if that needle has moved, and where they don’t see progress hopefully they can learn from that.
+The City has energy use intensity already for the buildings to target.
+The Partnership could create a list of those that are individually targeted, how those buildings were targeted, what programs may be applicable, what they participated in, or any other assistance the City might be able to provide.
+The City can look at their energy use intensity in years following to see if that needle has moved, and where they don’t see progress hopefully they can learn from that.

 Todd said it would be good to have both gas and electric represented at those workshops.
 He requested that it be ensured that a CenterPoint Energy account manager is also in attendance in all of those workshops along with the Xcel Energy account managers.

-Item 16: CM Reich suggested that while the Partnership is at the state legislature lobbying for more flexibility around energy efficiency standards – not just be related to 50,000 square feet but any building structure – we might as well look into changing the state building code, doubling down our lobbying effort.
+Item 16: CM Reich suggested that while the Partnership is at the state legislature lobbying for more flexibility around energy efficiency standards – of any size building structure – we might as well look into changing the state building code, doubling down our lobbying effort.
 Right now it is a very low bar, and we could explore perhaps not raising the bar but having the flexibility in different treatments that are not currently allowed.
 Following up on that suggestion, Adam said that in terms of lobbying there has been discussion by the majority in opposition to some of the proposals that have been floated on this topic.
 CenterPoint Energy would need to see what language eventually gets introduced before it can commit in a full manner, but Adam added that they understand the intent and are happy to work with the City.